St. Joseph DUI Lawyers

 - The illegal BAC threshold is lowered to .04% or more for commercial drivers

-- It is illegal to possess a BAC of .02% or more for drivers under the age of 21
+- It is illegal for drivers under the age of 21 to have a BAC of .02% or more

-- It is also illegal to operate a vehicle while in an intoxicated condition, whether that be under the influence of any combination of alcohol or drugs (DWI)
+- It is also illegal to operate a vehicle while in an intoxicated condition, whether that is from alcohol, drugs, or a combination (DWI)

 Schedule an initial consultation online with our DUI defense lawyer in St. Joseph to discuss your DUI defense options or call us at (816) 551-2482.
 We advocate for drivers throughout Northwest Missouri and the surrounding counties of Buchanan, Nodaway, & Platt.